VallieTracy/Global-Weather-Analysis/README.md

 ## Background ##
 In this repo, I gathered global data on current weather conditions thru API calls on OpenWeather and then ran a series of linear regressions, looking for weather patterns.
 And then for fun, I set up my own parameters for what I want my vacation weather to be, and then created a list of potential hotels and plotted them using gmaps.

-In a subsequent repo, I put all of the linear regression maps and analysis into a webpage.
+In a subsequent repo, I put all of the linear regression graphs and written analysis into a webpage.
 You can find that repo [here](https://github.com/VallieTracy/Web-Design-Challenge).

 ### Should you choose to clone this repo to your desktop and follow along, some things to note: ###
 1. <b>You'll need two API keys, one for Open Weather Map, and one for Google</b>